 There is a minimum thickness that a 3D printed part needs to have to be able to hold up at all.

-Fictiv found that 0.8mm is the absolute minimum and also the thinner your part’s shell thickness, the higher the chance that something goes wrong during the process.
+When it comes to how thick 3D printed parts should be, Fictiv found that 0.6mm is the absolute minimum and also the thinner your part’s shell thickness, the higher the chance that something goes wrong during the process.

 The reason this happens is because of the nature of 3D printing and its layer by layer process.
 If melted material doesn’t have a good foundation underneath, it can have trouble building up.